 - Wash hands with soap and water before eating and preparing food, after contact with animals, and after using the toilet.

 - Keep food that will be eaten raw, such as vegetables, from becoming contaminated by animal products.
-Do not lick your fingers, touch other foods, or smoke a cigarette before washing your hands after handling raw meat.
+After handling raw meat, do not lick your fingers, touch other foods, or smoke a cigarette without washing your hands first.

 - Wash cutting boards thoroughly after contact with each food, so that the boards do not contaminate the next food prepared.